(EUROPE: 1001 to 1212 – continued)

 EUROPE: 1001 to 1212 (3 of 7)

 Into the eleventh century, the king of Wessex was called "King of the English."
-Beginning in the year 1042 the king of Wessex was Edward "the Confessor."
-He was the son of Emma of Normandy, giving him blood ties with the Nor'mans (northmen), former Vikings, of what today is Normandy, France.
+Beginning in 1042 that king was Edward "the Confessor."
+He was the son of Emma of Normandy, giving him blood ties with the Nor'mans (Northmen), former Vikings from across the English Channel in Normandy.

 England was enjoying prosperity.
 It was covered by as much farmland as it would have in the early years of the 20th century, and its population was as large – the result of good nutrition and a lot of exercise.
 But England's government was poorly organized, and political backwardness contributed to military weakness.

 In January 1066, King Edward died.
 He was succeeded by the Earl of Wessex: Harold Godwinson, son of a powerful nobleman.
 This bothered a duke named William across the English Channel in Normandy.
 William had been King Edward's cousin, and Edward had promised to make him his heir.
-William believed that he had a right to rule in England.
+William believed that this gave him the right to rule in England.

-Norman aristocrats were having more surviving sons than they had land to divide among them, and they would try to solve their problem in the traditional way: conquest.
-William planned an invasion of England, and, before the end of the century, the Normans would conquer in Sicily.
+Norman aristocrats were having more surviving sons than they had land to divide among them, and they would try to solve their problem in a traditional way: by conquest.
+William planned an invasion of England.

 On October 13, 1066, with 5,000 Norman knights, William landed in England, near Hastings, on the shore of the English Channel, to press his claim to the throne of England.
 Troops under King Harold arrived exhausted, having just fought the Battle of Stamford Bridge, near York, against an invasion and challenge by Norwegians and King Harold's brother Tostig Godwinson.
 At Hastings, William's army defeated Harold's army, and King Harold was killed by an arrow, leaving William as the most powerful force in England.

-King Harold, the head of state, having exposed himself to danger unlike modern heads of state, was not around to inspire and organize resistance.
 The Anglo-Saxons had not been well organized as a whole for defense, and William defeated the various revolts against what became known as the Norman Conquest.
-He became King William I – while Scotland, Ireland and North Wales remained independent of English kings for generations to come.
+William of Normandy became King William I of England – while Scotland, Ireland and North Wales remained independent of English kings for generations to come.